MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machines.md

 :::image type="content" source="media/hosted-machines/tenant-properties.png" alt-text="Screenshot of the Country or region tenant property.":::

-### Delete of unused resources
+### Deletion of unused resources

-During the public preview, we clean unused resources to ensure the availability of our service for everyone.
+During the public preview, we clean unused resources to ensure our service is available for everyone.
 A hosted machine that has been inactive for 14 days may be automatically deleted.
 The deleted hosted machine will still be visible but can't be used anymore.
-An inactive hosted machine is a machine that has no flow runs and no usage of the Power Automate for desktop for the last 14 days.
+An inactive hosted machine is a machine that has no flow runs and no usage of Power Automate for desktop for the last 14 days.

 > [!NOTE]
-> You need to delete the inactive hosted machine and re-create a new one to continue using the hosted machines feature.
+> You need to delete the inactive hosted machine and recreate a new one to continue using the hosted machines feature.
 You need to reconfigure the connections associated with your cloud flows.

 ## Troubleshoot hosted machines